Kpenguin03/Week1IntegrationTest/ReadMe.md

 # Overview
-This is a simple Hello World program created in C#
+This is a simple Hello World program created in Python and again in C#

-I created this to demonstrate the use of vsCode github and C# integrated together.
+I created this to demonstrate the use of vsCode, github and Python integrated together.

 [Software Demo Video](http://youtube.link.goes.here)